 Finance or F&I Manager:

-The F&I Manager also known, as the Business Manager is the person that does your paperwork when you buy a car.
+The F&I Manager also known, as the Business Manager is the person that does your Ampicillin side effects when you buy a car.
 The F&I Manager is typically brought up from the car dealership staff on salesmen when they are very good at what they do on a consistent basis.
 They know how to sell and they are responsible for selling you a whole host of goods and services after you have already you have made your car deal.
 They are paid a percent of profit on all the goods and services they sell you starting from the Interest Rate, the extended warranty, wheel and tire coverage, insurance, service contracts and vehicle protection packages.
 There are times when they could sell you a list of products and make very little profit and other times they could sell you one product and make thousands of dollars on your vehicle purchase.